 From Gems to Stones: The MCU vs. The Comics

-While the MCU brought the Infinity Stones to a massive global audience, there are some key differences between the on-screen versions and their comic book counterparts.
+While the MCU introduced the Infinity Stones to a global audience, there are meaningful differences between the screen versions and their comic book counterparts.

 Beyond the Six: The Secret Infinity Stones